johnyi0826/linkedin_scrape/doc/readme.txt

 When the program starts to run, there will be a windows pop up, select the input file.

 Sample input file is in the "sample" directory.

+Output file is named "result.csv".
+If you already have a file named this, it will change the original file name to "result.csv_bak".

 Step 5: